oslabs-beta/hollow/README.md

 *  Delete collection field: ```DELETE``` ```/api/tables/:name/:fieldName```

 ## How To Contribute
-If you come accross an issue you want to solve or have a feature you'd like to add, please fork this repo and work off of a branch.
-There are many features that we would love to see built out.
+If you come accross an issue you want to solve or have a feature you'd like to add, please fork this repo.
+Commit changes to a feature branch then open a pull request.
+We would love to see this project grow!

 **These features are at the top of our list:**
 * Building out a tool to handle setting roles & permissions